-Students are required to attend a prospective student meeting in order to admitted into the program.
+Students are required to attend a prospective student meeting in order to be admitted into the program.
 Prospective student meetings are offered in the Fall and Spring semesters.
 Dates and times are posted on Radiology Technology program website or students can call the Health Professions Administrative Associate at 410-572-8740.

 If it has been more than five years since a student has attended a prospective student meeting, he/she will be required to attend a new prospective student meeting.
-Admission requirements, program changes, and/or shadowing experiences may have changed since the student last attended a prospective student meeting.
+A change in admission requirements and/or program changes may have occurred since the student last attended a prospective student meeting.